MDA UK and Your Personal Information

 International transfers of information

-We may on occasion decide to use the services of a supplier outside the European Economic Area (EEA), which means that your personal information is transferred, processed and stored outside the EEA.
-You should be aware that, in general, legal protection for personal information in countries outside the EEA may not be equivalent to the level of protection provided in the EEA.
+We may on occasion decide to use the services of a supplier outside the United Kingdom which means that your personal information must be transferred, processed and stored outside the UK.
+You should be aware that, in general, legal protection for personal information in countries outside the UK may not be equivalent to the level of protection provided within the UK.

-However, we take steps to put in place suitable safeguards to protect your personal information when processed by the supplier such as entering into the European Commission approved standard contractual clauses.
+However, we take steps to put in place suitable safeguards to protect your personal information when processed by a supplier such as entering into the approved Standard Contractual Clauses (SCCs), and ensuring that the adequacy of a third party for data protection purposes is validated before your data is shared.
 You can obtain a copy of these clauses by contacting us using the details below.

 Changes to our Privacy Notice

-Our Privacy Notice may change from time to time, so please check this page occasionally to see if we have included any updates or changes, and that you are happy with them.
+Our Privacy Notice may change from time to time, so please check this page occasionally to see if we have included any updates or changes.